nsreeen/rcWeekPlanner/README.md

 This project is a personal RC calendar viewer, and it also allows custom calendar events to be added.

 ## TODO
+- [ ] Fix time labels and input time zones
+  - [ ] Fix timezones when creating an event
+  - [ ] Fix timezones on time labels
 - [ ] Fix delete event
 - [ ] Fix CORS
 - [ ] Return reasonable HTTP responses